 Halloween — it's a holiday devoted to disguising yourself as someone genuinely scary.
-Like, say, Todd English.
-OK, just kidding, but these days, it seems as though most other genres of celebrity have Halloween masks devoted to them.
-Why not famous chefs and food personalities?
+Like, say, Sandra Lee.
+OK, just kidding, but these days, the celebrity Halloween mask is de rigueur, which begs the question: why not dress up as a famous chef or food personality?

-Not scary enough?
-Take another look at these masks; they resemble an army of culinary zombies out to slurp up the brains of other trick-or-treaters, with or without beurre noir.
+If that doesn't get your boots shaking, take another look at these masks; they look remarkably like a cadre of gastronomic ghouls hell-bent on scaring the aprons off unsuspecting trick-or-treaters.
 Still not sold?
 Try one on!
 Just click on any of the 13 faces below for full face-sized masks you can print out.
 Cut along the dotted line, tape a string to either side of the back, or tape it to a wooden kitchen spoon and hold it in front of your face.
-Practice your chef catchphrases, and Bam! you've got a culinary costume you can wear to Flavor Town, mah brotha.
-For bonus points, sport the Guy Fieri mask and wear backwards sunglasses.
-You'll be off the hook.
+Practice your chef catchphrases, and Bam! you've got a culinary costume you can wear while you practice saying "brew-sket-ah."
+For bonus points, sport the Bobby Flay mask while dragging a grill around so you're ready for an impromptu throwdown.

 GUY FIERI This makes the perfect Halloween mask if you think about it: instant recognition of the spiked white(ish) hair, piercings, fire-decal clothes, and complicated matching (dyed?) facial hair.
 The beloved host of Food Network's Diners, Drive-Ins and Dives and NBC's Minute to Win It always just seems like a genuine dude having the best time in the world (though according to a recent Citypages.com article, that image may be more culivated and less friendly than most people think).
 Either way, his is another fun personality to emulate, and his trademark enthusiasm and energy are sure to garner attention.

 MARIO BATALI By all accounts, this chef-restaurateur and TV celebrity just seems like a guy you'd like to party with.
-Even cutout zombie eyes don't do much to make his cherubic face scary.
+Even cutout zombie eyes don't do much to make him look scary.
 But he has been in a horror movie (Bitter Feast) and you can envision him as intimidating in the kitchen or as a businessman.
-With his mask you get instant recognition, and if you don his trademark Crocs, you'll be wearing Halloween colors.
+With his mask you get instant recognition, and if you don his trademark orange Crocs, you'll be wearing Halloween colors.
 "Buon Appett-ee-TO!"